inversion-api/inversion-engine/README.md

 }

 dependencies {
-    compile 'com.github.RocketPartners:rckt_snooze:release-0.3.x-SNAPSHOT'
+    compile 'com.github.RocketPartners:rckt_inversion:release-0.3.x-SNAPSHOT'
 }
 ```

 ### Spring Boot

-If you don't want to monkey with an application server deployment, a this [Snooze Spring Boot starter project](https://github.com/RocketPartners/rckt_snooze_spring)
+If you don't want to monkey with an application server deployment, a this [Inversion Spring Boot starter project](https://github.com/RocketPartners/rckt_inversion_spring)
 will get you up and running in less than 5 minutes.